Sex After a Hysterectomy (and Advice for Husbands)

-What is a Hysterectomy?
 It's a surgical procedure to remove the uterus, often employed to treat conditions like fibroids, endometriosis, and various cancers.

 How does a Hysterectomy affect sex life?

-Generally, if only the uterus is removed, it might not significantly affect sexual activity.
 It’s recommended to refrain from sex for about six weeks post-surgery to allow for healing.
 After this period, many resume their sex life.

-Why remove the ovaries?
 Though vital for hormone production, ovaries might be removed to reduce the risk of hormone-sensitive cancers.
-This drastically reduces estrogen levels, leading to changes like vaginal dryness, decreased libido, and possible painful intercourse.
+This drastically reduces estrogen levels, leading to changes like natural treatment for vaginal dryness, decreased libido, and possible painful intercourse.

 Post-hysterectomy, especially after oophorectomy, you might face a significant drop in estrogen and testosterone.
 Estrogen is crucial for maintaining healthy reproductive tissues, while testosterone is linked to libido.
+Therefore a lack of estrogen or testosterone results in vaginal atrophy (shrinking and drying of the vaginal tissues) and a decreased sex drive.

-Can I take Estrogen?
+Can I take Estrogen Replacement Therapy?

 It’s generally not advised to supplement estrogen post-hysterectomy due to the increased risk of hormone-sensitive cancers.
 This presents a dilemma for those seeking relief from menopausal symptoms post-surgery.